Boasting: Society and culture

 The Ancient Greek book The Characters of Theophrastus devotes a chapter to "The Boastful Man".

 Bēot is Old English for a ritualized boast, vow, threat or promise, which was usually made by an Anglo-Saxon warrior on the eve of or during battle.
 Bēots can be found in the epic poem Beowulf, including by the hero himself, such as when he vows to fight Grendel without using any weapons or armor.

 A gab (Old Occitan [ˈɡap] for "boast") is a troubadour boasting song.

 Boasting and bragging are necessary components of maintaining "face" in some Arab societies.

 According to Howard G. Schneiderman, a Sociology Professor at Lafayette College, "vanity and pride, as well as bragging and boosterism, have been the norm in America" since the inception of the country.
 He puts forth that the discourse around westward expansion was marked by boastfulness.
 Thus establishing the need to explain boastfulness (due to it being relevant to American history), he writes, "In America, success often counts more than achievement.
 When these lesser things count more than the greater, bragging and self-advertisement come to the fore because they pay, as they have throughout our history."

+Boasting is generally frowned upon, due to its asssociation with arrogance.